CorazzaAlexandre/Microbubble_detection/README.md

 This work is a patch for the PALA toolbox.
 To use it, download first the PALA toolbox available at https://github.com/AChavignon/PALA/tree/master/PALA

 The method to detect microbubbles (MBs) is based on intensity threshold in the PALA toolbox.
-If you want to use detection methods as normalized cross-correlation or Neyman-Pearson based one, replace the file "PALA/PALA_addons/ULM_toolbox/ULM_localization2D.m" of the PALA toolbox by the file ULM_localization2D.m on this GitHub page.
+If you want to use detection methods as normalized cross-correlation or Neyman-Pearson based one, replace the file "PALA/PALA_addons/ULM_toolbox/ULM_localization2D.m" of the PALA toolbox by the file ULM_localization2D.m proposed on this GitHub page.

 I recommand to test it on the PALA_VivoMulti.m script, where the function ULM_localization2D in used in PALA_multiULM.
 You have to add the corresponding parameters for the detection methods (preferably after the ULM parameters section in the PALA_VivoMulti.m code).
 An example is given below.